(612584) 2003 QX113: Orbit and classification

+last came to perihelion around 1882, moving away from the Sun ever since and is currently about 60.5 AU from the Sun, and will reach its aphelion around 2058.

 It is classified as a scattered disc object, or "near-scattered" object in the classification of the Deep Ecliptic Survey, that still gravitationally interacts with Neptune (30.1 AU) due to its relatively low perihelion of 37.7 AU, contrary to the extended-scattered/detached objects and sednoids which never approach Neptune as close.
 It has also been described as a "detached classical belt object" by the discovering Canada–France Ecliptic Plane Survey (CFEPS), that are objects with a semi-major axis beyond the 2:1 mean-motion resonance (i.e. beyond the twotino population at 47.8 AU) and with an eccentricity larger than 0.24.
-It was furthest object discovered in CFEPS.
+It was the furthest object discovered in the CFEPS.